AthinaKyriakou/mrbox/README.md

 ## Getting Started
 ### Prerequisites
-To use the app with a remote HDFS you need to:
+##### To use the app with a remote HDFS you need:
-1. Have a remote Hadoop cluster that you can connect
+1. A remote Hadoop cluster that you can connect
-2. Have the same version of Hadoop installed in your local machine
+2. The same version of Hadoop installed in your local machine
-3. Update the src/core/mrbox.conf file with:
+3. To update the `src/core/mrbox.conf` file with:
     * the inet of the remote Hadoop cluster (hdfsHost)
     * the port of HDFS (hdfsPort) in the remote cluster
     * the path of the Hadoop installation locally (hadoopPath)